Glostrup railway station

-Glostup is one of the few remaining stations in Copenhagen that is an active rail freight destination.
+Glostup station is one of the few remaining stations in Copenhagen that is an active rail freight destination.
 Sidings to industries west, south, and east of the station emerge from a small freight yard south of the long-distance tracks.

 History

-Glostrup was one of the original stations on the railway from Copenhagen to Roskilde that opened in 1847.
+Glostrup station opened on 26 June 1847 as one of the original intermediate stations on the new railway line from Copenhagen to Roskilde, the first railway line in the Kingdom of Denmark.
+The centre of Glostrup was originally located by the church, but after the station opened the growth of the town took place further south close to the station around the street Stationsvej (the current Jernbanevej).

+Despite the explosive increase in traffic, the station's first modest station building existed for 70 years before being replaced by a larger station building in 1918.

 From 17 June 1953 to 26 May 1963 Glostrup was the western endpoint of the S-train network.

 After the S-train line was extended to Taastrup in 1963, trains on the long-distance tracks ceased calling at Glostrup, but the long-distance platform was kept for use during disturbances in the service.

+Architecture

+The station's second and current station building was built in 1918 to designs by Danish architect Heinrich Wenck (1851–1936), known for the numerous railway stations he designed across Denmark in his capacity of head architect of the Danish State Railways from 1894 to 1921.

+Facilities

+Inside the station's underpass there is a combined ticket office and convenience store operated by 7-Eleven.

+The station also has a bicycle parking station as well as a car park with approximately 40 parking spaces near the entrance to the railway station.

+Operations

+Glostrup station is served regularly by trains on the B-line of Copenhagen's S-train network which run between Høje Taastrup and Farum via central Copenhagen.

-From 2000 to early 2005, direct regional trains between Roskilde and Copenhagen Airport stopped at the long-distance platform at Glostrup, but this service was ceased in order to free up capacity on the congested long-distance tracks.
+From 2000 to early 2005, direct regional trains between Roskilde and Copenhagen Airport stopped at the long-distance platforms at Glostrup, but this service was discontinued in order to free up capacity on the congested long-distance tracks.
+There are plans to re-open the long-distance platforms by 2032.